In This Article

 - 3 tablespoons all-purpose flour

-- Make crumble topping: Stir together flour, brown sugar, cinnamon, and salt in a bowl.
+- Stir together flour, brown sugar, cinnamon, and salt in a bowl.
 Blend in butter with your fingertips until large clumps form, then stir in pecans.
 Chill until ready to use.

 - Reduce oven temperature to 375°F. Sprinkle crumble topping over filling and bake, uncovered, until crumble is browned, filling is bubbling, and apples are tender, 45 minutes to 1 hour more.
 If crumble starts to brown too quickly, loosely cover with foil.
 Allow pie to cool completely before slicing.